Shazam (music app): 2006–2017: Smartphone app and expansion

 In May 2015, Shazam was launched on Wear OS (formerly Android Wear).

 Rich Riley joined Shazam as CEO in April 2013. after over 13 years at Yahoo!
 Riley replaced Andrew Fisher, who was hired from Infospace into the CEO role in 2005 to strengthen industry partnerships and grow the userbase.
 Fisher is now executive chairman.

 In addition to music, Shazam has announced collaborations with partners across television, advertising and cinema.
 In May 2014, National CineMedia announced a partnership with Shazam to incorporate Shazam into FirstLook pre-show segments that run in Regal, AMC and Cinemark cinemas.
 In November 2014, NCM and Shazam announced that NCM FirstLook pre-shows are now Shazam enabled on over 20,000 movie screens across the United States.

 In August 2014, Shazam announced the launch of Resonate, a sales product that allows TV networks to access its technology and user base.
 The news included the announcement of partnerships with AMC, A&E, Dick Clark Productions and Fuse.

 Shazam announced a 2015 partnership with Sun Broadcast Group on Shazam for Radio, a new offering that will allow radio stations to push customised content to listeners on Sun Broadcast's over 8,000 radio stations in the US.

 In December 2016, Shazam announced a partnership with social media application Snapchat.
-The new feature comes as part of the latest Snapchat update and integration with Shazam, which allows Snapchat users to use Shazam's music recognition technology by pressing and holding the camera screen.
+The new feature comes as part of the latest Snapchat update and integration with Shazam, which allows Snapchat users to use Shazam's Music information retrieval technology by pressing and holding the camera screen.

+Shazam first made a profit in 2016, 16 years after its founding and 14 years after its product launch.

 2018–present: Subsidiary of Apple Inc.

-In December 2017, Apple Inc. announced it would be acquiring Shazam for a reported $400 million (£300 million).
-On April 23, 2018, the European Commission stated that it would be reviewing the acquisition.
-The European Commission approved the acquisition on September 6, 2018 and the deal was completed on September 24, 2018.
+In December 2017, Apple Inc. announced its acquisition of Shazam for a reported $400 million (£300 million).
+On 23 April 2018 the European Commission stated that it would be reviewing the acquisition.
+The European Commission approved the acquisition on 6 September 2018 and the deal was completed on 24 September 2018.

 Funding

+Shazam's initial $7.5M in venture capital investment, in September 2001, came from Lynx New Media, IDG Ventures Europe, and FLV, a Belgian speech-recognition investment fund.

-As of September 2012, Shazam had raised US$32 million in funding.
-In July 2013, América Móvil invested US$40 million in Shazam for an undisclosed share.
+In September 2012, Shazam raised a US$32 million round of funding.
+In July 2013, América Móvil invested US$40 million in Shazam for an undisclosed share, which helped put their technology in the hands of millions of users in Latin America.
 In March 2014, Shazam confirmed another US$20 million in new funding, raising the total value of the company to US$500 million.
 The company's earlier backers include European venture capital firm DN Capital, which invested in Shazam in 2004.